Standards Apply to All

 When you are notified of an alleged violation, please remain calm, follow any directions the staff member gives you and cooperate with reasonable requests.
 This is also a good time to familiarize yourself with your rights.

 For lesser allegations, the accused student typically attends a one-on-one administrative hearing with a college official.
-More serious allegations — those that could result in removal from housing, or suspension or expulsion from the college — usually come before the Student Conduct Hearing Board.
+More serious allegations — those that could result in removal from housing, suspension or expulsion from the college — usually come before the Student Conduct Hearing Board.

 Standard of Evidence